 What is Coastal Park?
 Coastal Baseball Park is two private full size baseball fields located in Houston, Tx.

 Coastal Baseball Park hosted its first game in May 2008 between the Houston Apollos and Alemeds Academy.
 The original field dimensions were 331 to left field, 408 to center field, 315 to right field.
 The winds blow constantly from the Gulf of Mexico current.
 90% of the time the wind blows in strong from right field, when the wind blows from the north games turn into home run derby quickly.
 Originally the park featured an artifical mound, but this was replaced in Summer of 2009 with a clay mound.
+The Fieldturf on the blue field was the University of Arkansas Football Field in Little Rock.
 The first field was started in Fall of 2007 and completed in Summer of 2008 faces Southeast is 323 to Left, 386 to center, 315 to right.

 Coastal Park has went through many major upgrades including installation of a major league spec clay mound, brick dugouts, brick backstop, addition of speakers, addition of brick walk ways and batting cage.
 Lights and poles were purchased and sold due to expensive electrical costs in the City of Houston.